Lucky Hudson and the 12th Street Gang

 And Then What Happened?

-By Jenny Burke
+Written by Jenny Burke

 Written by local playwright Jenny Burke, And Then What Happened? is a quirky, insightful adventure into what might have happened after "happily ever after."
 In the opening scene, characters fondly remember the fairytales their teachers told them as elementary students.
 However, they also share their questions about the holes in the popular plots.
 The title question, of course, becomes the central theme.
 Join us for a retelling of "The Frog Prince," "Goldilocks and the Three Bears," and "The Princess and the Pea," along with intriguing "sequels" for each.